 The packers carried their belongings to their new home, set the cots, kept the furniture in place and left.
 The family had lunch and Dev had a good nap in the afternoon.
 In the evening, Zico started wagging his tail and growling and barking at his master.
 It was the time usually when he would take him for a walk.
 Today the dog was demanding this treat from his master more aggressively.

 Dev put Zico on the leash and took him out through the front door, holding the leash tightly in his hand.
 Going to the middle of the floor, Dev found that the lift was moving down fast from the fifteenth floor.
 He pressed the button, and within a few seconds, the lift came and stopped at the tenth floor.
 A girl of his age was standing there with a pug on the leash.
+She was tall, dusky and had nice flowing hairs.
 As the door opened, Dev smiled at her and entered the lift along with Zico.
 She smiled without raising her head, avoiding an eye contact with him.

 Zico started growling a bit which frightened the dog.
 But Dev remained unperturbed, knowing that it was usual for his pet to show his superiority at every opportunity, which made him proud rather than concerned.
 It was all fine until a sudden power outage brought the lift to a complete halt just as it was about to reach the second floor!
 The lamp went off and it was little dark inside.
 Zico suddenly pounced on the pug and held it on its neck!
 Dev could not control him by pulling the leash.
 The little dog was traumatized!
 The girl picked up and calmed her pet by holding it close to her chest.

 After a few minutes, the power was on and the lift started moving again.
 The girl pressed the button for the second floor, and as the lift stopped there and the door opened, she hurriedly went out with her dog, mumbling, ‘Savage!
 What kind of training has it got?’